KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 In KeyboardKit, a ``KeyboardLayoutProvider`` can be used to create a dynamic layout based on many different factors, such as the current device type, orientation, locale, etc.

-KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.
+KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and bind it to the input controller's ``KeyboardInputViewController/keyboardLayoutProvider``.

 You can replace this provider with a custom one, or inject locale-specific providers to customize the layout for a certain locale.

-KeyboardKit will by default inject an ``EnglishKeyboardLayoutProvider`` into the standard provider.
-It defines the standard layout of a U.S. English keyboard for both iPhone and iPad.

 ### How to customize the standard provider